 The Board is committed in ensuring diversity and inclusion in its composition and decision-making process.
-In this regard, the Board considers diversity from a number of different aspects including cultural and educational background, nationality, professional experience, skills, knowledge and length of service, While the Bank recognizes the importance of diversity at the Board, appointments to the Board will first and foremost be based on the merits and credentials of each candidate and whether the appointment of such candidate would complement or enhance the existing mix of skill and experience of the Board.
+In this regard, the Board considers diversity from a number of different aspects including cultural and educational background, nationality, professional experience, skills, knowledge and length of service.
+While the Bank recognizes and embraces the benefits of diversity on the Board, appointments to the Board will first and foremost be based on the merits and credentials of each candidate and whether the appointment of such candidate would complement or enhance the existing mix of skill and experience of the Board.